 I think it’s clear from the passage that Jesus was weeping because he saw and understood the desperate brokenness of these two women who had just lost their beloved brother.

 That’s why we revolt against death because it’s not natural.
-I believe the Scriptures teach us that God created man to be in a loving relationship with God, with our world, with ourselves, and with each other.
-And we see clearly over and over again, that those relationships are broken.
+I believe the Scriptures teach us that God created man to be in a loving relationship with God, our world, ourselves, and each other.
+And we see, over and over again, that those relationships are broken.

-The book of Romans talks about how all of creation, along with us, groans and eagerly awaits the day that it will be healed.
-Today we feel the full effect of this longing.
+The book of Romans talks about how all creation, along with us, groans and eagerly awaits the day it will be healed.
+Today, we feel the full effect of this longing.
 It is moments like these that I long for creation to be as it was meant to be.

-The wonderful, good news is that I believe that is exactly why Jesus came to die on the cross and rise again from the dead.
+The wonderful, good news is that that is precisely why Jesus came to die on the cross and rise again from the dead.
 He came to fix this world.
-The scriptures allude to the day because he conquered death on the cross, all things will be made new.
+The scriptures allude to the day when, because he conquered death on the cross, all things will be made new.
 All of creation will be healed.
-One day, there will be no more mourning.
-There will be no more pain.
-There will be no more death.
+One day, there will be no more mourning, pain, or death.
 The world will finally be as it’s supposed to be.

-So, I believe that tonight, and in the days ahead, we can find hope in two things.
+So, tonight and in the days ahead, we can find hope in two things.

 First, we have a God who weeps with us.
-We have a God who is deeply troubled that the world is the way it is.
-He’s not a God who sits upon a throne unattached and unmoved by the flight of humanity.
+We have a God who is deeply troubled by the world’s condition.
+He’s not a God who sits upon a throne unattached and unmoved by humanity’s flight.

 But, as he did with Mary and Martha, he sits with us in our darkest hour and weeps alongside us.

 The second hope we have is that he’s doing something about it.
-One might ask, “How do you believe in a God that would allow something like this to happen?”
+One might ask, “How do you believe in a God allowing something like this to happen?”
 I believe there is another way to look at this, “I am so thankful that God sees this world and has decided to do something about it.”

-So tonight, instead of giving you a God that wraps this tragedy in a tidy box that makes sense and allows no questions.
-I invite you to sit with the God who mourns along with you.
-Knowing that Jesus weeps because this is not the way it’s supposed to be.
+So tonight, instead of giving you a God who wraps this tragedy in a tidy box that makes sense and allows no questions, I invite you to sit with the God who mourns along with you.
+Knowing that Jesus weeps because this is not how it should be.

-If you can remember two words tonight, let them be “Jesus Wept.”
+If you remember two words tonight, let them be “Jesus Wept.”